Professor David Gann CBE

 Academic position: Professor of Innovation and Entrepreneurship, Saïd Business School

-He is a member of the UK Government’s Innovation Expert Group.
-He was previously a member of the Department of Health & Social Care’s Technology Advisory Board and a non-executive board member at the Ministry of Defence.
-David was Chairman of the Smart London Board (2012-2017), responsible for London’s digital strategy.
+David was a member of the UK Government’s Innovation Expert Group, the Department of Health & Social Care’s Technology Advisory Board, and the Ministry of Defence’s Technology and Innovation Board.
+He was Chairman of the Smart London Board, responsible for London’s digital strategy, and he developed Crossrail’s Innovation Strategy.

 David is a passionate supporter of music and the arts; Patron of Glyndebourne, London Symphony Orchestra and Brighton Festival.
 He enjoys cycling in Sussex and skiing and walking in the Swiss Alps.
 He watches rugby and cricket whenever possible; played at the Harlequins Rugby Football Club and is a Member of The Reform Club.
 He is a keen bee keeper and gardener.